-When Giacomo (James) Tambussi, of Perleto, Italy and Maria Oliva of Voghera, Italy, the parents of Ella Tambussi Grasso, Connecticut ‘s first woman governor, arrived in Windsor Locks early in the 20th century, they followed tens of thousands of Europeans who immigrated to the United States in the decades after the Civil War.
-By 1910, 60 percent of the state’s population was first- or second-generation American, and Italian immigrants were the second largest group of new arrivals in the state behind the Irish.1
+When Giacomo (James) Tambussi, of Perleto, Italy and Maria Oliva of Voghera, Italy, the parents of Ella Tambussi Grasso, Connecticut’s first female governor, arrived in Windsor Locks early in the 20th century, they followed tens of thousands of Europeans who immigrated to the United States in the decades after the Civil War.
+By 1910, 60 percent of the state’s population was first- or second-generation American, and Italian immigrants were the second largest group of new arrivals in the state behind the Irish.(1)

-James Tambussi journeyed to the New World in l904 and Maria Oliva two years later.
+James Tambussi journeyed to the New World in 1904 and Maria Oliva two years later.
 Both departed from Genoa and passed through Ellis Island before arriving in Connecticut to join family who had preceded them.
 Many years later Ella recalled a story her father often told.
-Like many other newly arrived immigrants he arrived in Hartford by boat from New York City with a “sign pinned on him” 2 noting his destination-Windsor Locks, Connecticut.
-James Tambussi and Maria Oliva married in l911 and remained respected members of the sizeable Italian contingent that settled in the small town north of Hartford.
+Like many other newly arrived immigrants he arrived in Hartford by boat from New York City with a “sign pinned on him” (2) noting his destination-Windsor Locks, Connecticut.
+James Tambussi and Maria Oliva married in 1911 and remained respected members of the sizeable Italian contingent that settled in the small town north of Hartford.

 Ella’s years at Mount Holyoke prepared her for what was to come in her public career.
 There is no question her intellectual horizons were nurtured by the stimulating and challenging academic environment at the college.
 Her eventual career in politics and government was in large measure instilled in her by the enlightened Mount Holyoke emphasis on public service, responsibility to others, and the influence of high achieving women among the college’s faculty.
 Ella’s rigorous academic schedule was supplemented by independent work.
 In an article she published in the Mount Holyoke Alumnae Quarterly in 1941, Ella recalled that she visited factories and met management people and “attended trade union meetings with workers.”
 In her free time Ella also worked as a volunteer at the Holyoke YWCA planning “educational and recreational projects with a group of industrial girls.”